 Premier Orthopedic Practice Streamlines Prior Authorizations with Verata

 Longwood Orthopedic Associates (LOA), based out of Boston, Massachusetts, is an excellent example of a practice that faced the many challenges of manual prior authorizations.
 The lack of ability to track prior authorizations caused physicians to schedule their patients at least 30 days out to factor in the average prior authorization turnaround time.
 Physicians were spending more time on peer-to-peer calls, and medical assistants were spending hours on hold with payers—taking up valuable patient care time.
 After implementing Verata’s Frictionless Prior Authorization® platform, LOA immediately saw faster turnaround times, an 80% reduction in peer-to-peer calls, reduced FTE spend by 50%, and has been able to schedule their patients sooner rather than later.

-To learn more about Longwood Orthopedic Associates’ prior authorization transformation using Verata Artificial Intelligence, click here.
+To learn more about how Longwood Orthopedic Associates’ worked to streamline prior authorization processes and transformed their practice using Verata Artificial Intelligence, click here.

 About Verata Health

 Verata Health is the only prior authorization software solution that leverages powerful artificial intelligence to automate the prior authorization process from end-to-end.
 Verata helps practices standardize and scale the prior authorization process across the organization.
 If reducing write-offs, increasing patient throughput, and freeing up valuable staff time is something your practice is looking to achieve, schedule a demo with Verata today.